francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   SubPath-Eq-1, SubPath-Eq-2,
 )

-This set of rules is used to formally define sub-paths and sup-paths.
+This set of rules is used to formally define sub-paths and super-paths.

 #example[
   Given two paths $x.y$ and $x.y.z$, the following judgment is derivable: $ x.y subset.sq x.y.z $
   We say that:
   - $x.y$ is a sub-path of $x.y.z$
-  - $x.y.z$ is a sup-path of $x.y$
+  - $x.y.z$ is a super-path of $x.y$
 ]

 === Remove